ibm-cloud-docs/cloud-object-storage/api-reference/api-reference-objects.md

 {:tip: .tip}

 # Object operations
-{: #operations-on-objects}

 ## Upload an object
+{: #upload-object}

 A `PUT` given a path to an object uploads the request body as an object.
 A SHA256 hash of the object is a required header.
-All objects are limited to 5TB in size.
+All objects uploaded in a single thread are limited to 5TB in size (objects [uploaded in multiple parts](#multipart) can be as large as 10TB).

 **Syntax**